 Applicants for the upcoming year, whose programs do not require in-person attendance may apply for an exception to live on campus.
 Exceptions will be considered on a case by case basis and approval is not guaranteed.

-Students whose programs don't require in-person attendance will have several options available regarding their application for Fall 2020 semester:
+Students whose programs don't require in-person attendance will have the following options available regarding their application:

 - Apply for an exception to live on Residence